xpepper/beyondjava8/beyondJava8.md

 ### JShell

 `docker run --rm -it openjdk:11-slim /bin/jshell`

 ---

 ### JLink
-To create small custom JRE with just your dependencies.
+Create your own JRE images:

+* with the JDK modules your app needs
+* with all modules (JDK, app, deps)

 _Smells like a "Docker" approach for the Java world._